bean-mhm/bean-mhm/README.md

 ## 👋

 I'm Bean!
-I'm into computer graphics, physics, simulations, and music production.
+I'm into computer graphics and color science, physics, simulations, and music production.